Questions About Sexism During Job Interviews & How To Answer Them

 - What is more important to you, your career progression or marriage with children?

 When you asked one of the above, remember that you are not obliged to respond.
 Sexist questions violate the Federal and state laws as the potential employer is actually trying to discriminate you.
-However, some of the recruiters ask the questions like these because of their ignorance.
-In any case, if you still would like to join the company, check the below tactics to handle inappropriate questions.

-How to respond to sexist questions
+How to respond to sexist interview questions?

-- Stick to business topics
+1. Stick to business-related topics

-Of course, this is not a guarantee that you won’t be asked inappropriate questions.
-However, the chances of being discriminated decrease as you focus on discussing work-related issues. - Keep it on a positive note
+Don't be the first to mention any personal subjects.
+Restrain yourself from speaking about your personal circumstances, family life, love life, and so one.
+The recruiter might think that since you were the one who brought up the subject, it would be okay to find out more.
+Of course, this is not a guarantee that you won't be asked inappropriate questions.
+However, the chances of being discriminated decrease as you focus on discussing work-related issues.

+If you are asked a personal question like ‘Do you plan to get married?'
+Telegraph.co.uk recommends not to get angry straightaway.
+First, ask “Why is this information important?”
 As a rule, the majority of questions relevant to your personal life are asked with a view of evaluating your potential to contribute in the long run.
 Nevertheless, the company representative should give you a clear reason for asking private questions.
-If they are reluctant to do so, take it as a warning sign. - Stand up for yourself if necessary
+If they are reluctant to do so, take it as a warning sign.

-If the recruiter keeps asking sexist questions, it’s time to get more firm and confident.
+If the recruiter keeps asking sexist questions, it's time to get more firm and confident.
 Wonder if they ask the same questions to the male applicants they interview.
 Or, admit that their questions make you feel uncomfortable and ask whether this is the standard procedure for an interview for this position.
+Remember that you don't have to ask the questions which are heavily sexist.
+Chances are that your confident approach will make the interviewer change their mind and the interview will continue on a professional note.

 Unfortunately, the sexist questions during the job interviews aren't a rare situation.
 However, you can handle these situations with dignity and confidence and try to keep the conversation professional with no personal matters discussed.
 Also, don't forget that you don't have to answer sexist questions of any kind and if the person's behavior is totally inappropriate, you can report the sexual harassment.